 - A policy change resulted in a sudden outage of a service.
-How do you find out which policies have changed in the last 24 hours? [network, security]
+How do you find out which policies have changed in the last 24 hours? [development, network, security]

 - You are maintaining a critical namespace and want to monitor every pod that comes up in that namespace.
 Can you get an alert if a pod is created in that namespace? [platform, security]